 - While a First Class Scout, participate in six hours of service through one or more service projects approved by your Scoutmaster.

-troop for four months in one or more of the following positions of responsibility
+in your troop for four months in one or more of the following positions

 Boy Scout troop.

 - Patrol leader,